-Daniel Caesar Ripped for Asking Why Black People Are ‘Mean to White People’
+Daniel Caesar Ripped for Asking Why Black People Are ‘Mean To White People’

 — CelebStarzNews (@CelebStarzNews) March 20, 2019

 When Caesar posed his question about why blacks can be mean to whites, he was referring to Julieanna Goddard, an online personality who goes by YesJulz.
 Goddard is the white woman that Caesar was trying to defend.
 Caesar stated that the blacks’ animosity towards whites is something that should not be laughed at or made fun of.
 However, while it does appear Caesar implies he wants all races to get along and be nice to each other, his approach to that ideal seems ineffective as the video progresses.
-Caesar did admit he was drunk when making the video, so that fact alone could be the reason his argument falls flat in the livestream.
+Caesar did admit he was drunk when making the video, so that fact alone could be the reason his argument falls flat in the live stream.

 Also, it isn’t clear if Caesar is aware that YesJulz has been in trouble with her online followers before for appropriating black culture.
 So, she has a history of laying down criticism that others may find offensive, and that makes her a difficult person to defend.
-While Caesar was talking during the livestream, he also poked at Scottie Beam and Karen Civil.
+While Caesar was talking during the live stream, he also poked at Scottie Beam and Karen Civil.